yera888/IY-Team7/doc/E-COM SRS.md

 Specify monetary cost of the software product.

 #### 3.2.7 Deadline
-- NFR7: The final product will be finished by the first or second week of December.
+- NFR7: The final product will be finished by the first or second week of December 2025.